dondreytaylor/cointracker-explorer/README.md

 ![CoinTracker-Preview-1](design/previews-readme/preview-backend-start.png)

 Now that the backend has been started, we can proceed with running our frontend.
-To run the frontend, navigate to the `frontend` folder within terminal/CMD and run the following to install dependencies:
+To run the frontend, navigate to the `frontend/site` folder within terminal/CMD and run the following to install dependencies:

 ```shell
 npm install